anisdismail/HICMA_Landing_Page/README.md

 ---

-About Us is almost done as for styling, unless there is something you need me to change.
+About Us is done as for styling, unless there is something you need me to change.

 Things that I need for the aboutUs: